ctcl-bregis/ctclsite-python/config/projects/codenames.md

 - Tiger Trout

 ### Chat bots
-Starting January 30, 2024, projects using the codenames of '''catfish''' (Siluriformes/Nematognathi) are used for Python-based projects that are chat bots.
+Starting January 30, 2024, projects using the codenames of **catfish** (Siluriformes/Nematognathi) are used for Python-based projects that are chat bots.
 The use of catfish for such codenames is a reference to the built-in user "Rocket.Cat" from the Rocket.Chat software and is a play on the term "catfishing".

 - [Channel Catfish - SLAG](../slag/) (Python version)